International Conference on Arctic Research Planning (ICARP)

 - ICARP III, held in Toyama (Japan) 2015, provided a framework to further the development of cross-cutting, interdisciplinary and trans-disciplinary initiatives for advancing Arctic research cooperation and applications of Arctic knowledge.
 The IASC Strategic Plan (2018-2023) builds on the key priorities and overarching messages of ICARP III.

 The ICARP IV process during 2022 to 2025 must be well planned and coordinated with other ongoing international activities.
 ICARP IV will identify important research questions and priorities that cut across disciplines and knowledge systems, and that require new and innovative thinking and collaboration.
 ICARP IV will develop a vision for implementation and science plans for addressing these priorities.
-An integral aspect of the ICARP IV will be the inclusion of early career scientists (in collaboration with APECS), Indigenous Peoples, and local residents in the development of priorities and science plans to address the key questions.
+An integral aspect of the ICARP IV will be the inclusion of early career scientists, Indigenous Peoples, and local residents in the development of priorities and science plans to address the key questions.

-More information on ICARP IV and how to contribute will be available starting end of May 2022.
+More information on ICARP IV and will be available starting end of June 2022.

 The third International Conference on Arctic Research Planning (ICARP III) provided a framework to: